stonybrook-lin539/main/source/background/01_general/00_notation.md

   And go in with the expectation that you will have to read some passages multiple times, and that you'll have to go back a few pages to look up some symbol or definition.

 - Don't give up.
-  None of the things we cover are some super-advanced hardcore math problems that will make your head explode unless you have an IQ of 150.
+  None of the things we cover are super-advanced hardcore math problems that will make your head explode unless you have an IQ of 150.
   What we are doing is the math-equivalent of running a 5k: most college students aren't fit enough to do it on their first try, but they can reach that level with a few months of training.
   It requires tenacity and discipline, though.